SlingFin SplitWing UL Shelter Review

 The SlingFin SplitWing is an ultralight modular shelter designed for ultralight backpacking, thru-hiking, or anyone who appreciates a large degree of flexibility in their shelter.

-Using the SplitWing does require a bit of know-how and it isn’t as plug-and-play as some other (arguably lesser) alternatives.
-That said, it’s nothing an instructional video won’t help sort.
+Using the SplitWing does require some know-how, and it isn’t as plug-and-play as some other (arguably lesser) alternatives.
+That said, it’s nothing an instructional video won’t help sort out.

 Here’s everything you need to know about the SlingFin SplitWing.